andrewgremlich/andrewgremlich/README.md

 I am an experienced front-end web developer in React, Angular, and plain Vanilla JavaScript!
 I enjoy doing a job well done.
 For me, that usually means that code is clean and understandable.
 To make clean and understandable code, I should also know what the code is doing.

-My career has been through the automotive, religious, packaging, and ecommerce, and it has been very interesting to learn from all of them!
+My career has been through automotive, religious, packaging, and ecommerce groups, and it has been very interesting to learn from all of them!
 In addition to previously mentioned skills, I also gained skills in Shell Scripting, JavaScript Server Runtimes, and Database management.

 I currently help organize UtahJS Lehi meetups.
 I have met so many new and young developers that are hoping to get into the tech industry.
 I hope that I can adequately help and prepare them for their career.